G-Snipes/G-Snipes.github.io/content/blog/2025/wince-interview/index.md

 ___

-## Q10: How was Philly Porch Fest?
+## Q12: How was Philly Porch Fest?
 What are some of your favorite Philly bands?

 Okay, so [Porch Fest](https://www.instagram.com/westphillyporchfest/) almost did not happen, and it was mostly me who was delaying it because I didn't want to go.
 I thought all our equipment was going to get rained on because they didn't say they had a tent, but we showed up and we played and it was like one of the best shows we've ever played.

 ____

-### Smelling sidestory
+### Smelling sidestory:

 **Jeb:** *(opens door)* You smell good.
 Just wanted to say that. *(closes door)*